twpayne/chezmoi/assets/chezmoi.io/docs/reference/templates/doppler-functions/doppler.md

 # `doppler` *key* [*project* [*config*]]

-`doppler` returns the secret for the specified project and configuration from [Doppler](https://www.doppler.com) using `doppler secrets download --json --no-file`.
+`doppler` returns the secret for the specified project and configuration from [Doppler][doppler] using `doppler secrets download --json --no-file`.

 If either of *project* or *config* are empty or omitted, then chezmoi will use the value from the